 1) The mobile app will succeed without proper market research.

 Pre-planning is necessary.
-In fact, this should coincide with a mobile app needs analysis to determine your business is operationally and financially ready to commit to using an app.
+This should coincide with a mobile app needs analysis to determine your business is operationally and financially ready to commit to using an app.

-Today’s best apps in the market are those that are created to target and solve the pain points of the consumers or customers.
+Today’s best apps in the market are created to target and solve the pain points of the consumers or customers.

-While at it, the app won’t succeed as well if you would just ‘launch’ it.
+While at it, the app won’t succeed if you would ‘launch’ it.
 Real work starts after launching the app.
 You also have to promote and monitor its performance.

 2) The mobile app will be the next Uber or Grab.